CONSULTATION ON ADMISSION ARRANGEMENTS FOR ACADEMIC YEAR 2020/2021

-The arrangements for Warrington community schools for academic year 2018-19 have now been determined and are to the same as the previous year.
+The arrangements for Warrington community schools for the academic year have now been determined and are to the same as the previous year.

 There are no partnering arrangements for primary schools to community secondary schools with the exception of: